The Day Dimebag Darrell Was Killed

 The heavy metal community is no stranger to occasionally tragic incidents, be they accidental overdoses, tour bus crashes or in-concert audience mishaps.
 It’s safe to say, however, that little has felt as shocking as the senseless onstage murder of Dimebag Darrell on Dec.
 8, 2004.

-Only 38, Darrell Abbott and his older brother Vinnie Paul were just getting used to life after Pantera — the band they had founded back in 1981 and guided, through both the lean ‘80s glam metal years and bountiful groove metal ‘90s, until becoming one of the world’s most successful and beloved heavy metal giants.
+Darrell Abbott, 38, and his older brother Vinnie Paul were just getting used to life after Pantera -- the band they had founded back in 1981 and guided, through both the lean ‘80s glam metal years and bountiful groove metal ‘90s, until becoming one of the world’s most successful and beloved heavy metal giants.

-Along the way, Dimebag Darrell had established himself as one of metal’s all-time greatest guitar heroes, thanks to his distinctive, instantly recognizable rhythm guitar tone and absolutely blistering lead guitar technique — a devastating combination the likes of which is rarely seen more than once in a generation, or career lasting two entire decades.
+Along the way, Abbott had established himself as one of metal’s all-time greatest guitar heroes, thanks to his distinctive, instantly recognizable rhythm guitar tone and absolutely blistering lead guitar technique -- a devastating combination the likes of which is rarely seen more than once in a generation, or career lasting two entire decades.

 For the second, very prosperous half of that career span, however, Pantera had of course been fronted by the equally talented and volatile singer, Phillip Anselmo, whose strong opinions had contributed to the band’s eventual, acrimonious dissolution in 2003.
 There followed a lot of unnecessary mud-slinging in the press which pitted band members, their new respective musical projects and even fans against each other in a raging war of words that benefitted no one.